oci-landing-zones/terraform-oci-modules-security/vaults/README.md

 The *keys* attribute supports the following attributes:
 - **name**: the key name.
 - **compartment_id**: the compartment where the key is created. *default_compartment_id* is used if undefined.
 This attribute is overloaded.
 It can be assigned either a literal OCID or a reference (a key) to an OCID.
 See [External Dependencies](#ext_dep) for details.
+- **vault_id**: the OCID of the vault where this key belongs to.
+If provided, this attribute takes precedence over *vault_key* and *vault_management_endpoint*. **Use this attribute to add this key to a Vault that is managed elsewhere**.
 - **vault_key**: the index name within the vaults attribute where this key belongs to.
 - **vault_management_endpoint**: the vault management endpoint where this key belongs to.
-If provided, this value takes precedence over *vault_key*. **Use this attribute to add this key to a Vault that is managed elsewhere**.
+If provided, this attribute takes precedence over *vault_key*. **Use this attribute to add this key to a Vault that is managed elsewhere**.
 This attribute is overloaded.
-It can be assigned either a literal endpoint URL or a reference (a key) to an endpoint URL.
+It can be assigned either a literal endpoint URL or a reference (a key) to a vault dependency containing the endpoint URL.
 See [External Dependencies](#ext_dep) for details.
 - **algorithm**: the key algorithm.
 Valid values: "AES", "RSA", "ECDSA".
 Default: "AES".
 - **length**: key length in bytes.
 "AES" lengths: 16, 24, 32.
 "RSA" lengths: 256, 384, 512.
 "ECDSA" lengths: 32, 48, 66.
 Default: 32.
 - **curve_id**: curve id for "ECDSA" keys.